jnozzi/cocoadev.com/markdown/NSTextViewSubClassMessageToController.md

-I have a need to capture the RETURN/ENTER key in a General/NSTextView control.
-I have subclassed the General/NSTextView and overridden the keyDown: method.
+I have a need to capture the RETURN/ENTER key in a NSTextView control.
+I have subclassed the NSTextView and overridden the keyDown: method.

--(void)keyDown:(General/NSEvent *)theEvent
+-(void)keyDown:(NSEvent *)theEvent
 {
     // test to see if the user hit the enter key.
-If they do then process the text edit. if( General/theEvent characters] characterAtIndex:0] == 13 ) {
+If they do then process the text edit. if( theEvent characters] characterAtIndex:0] == 13 ) {
         // let the controller know about the return key was hit.
-        [[[[NSNotificationCenter defaultCenter] postNotificationName:@"General/ReturnKeyHit" object:self];
+        [[[[NSNotificationCenter defaultCenter] postNotificationName:@"ReturnKeyHit" object:self];
     }
     else
     {